BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 The Dolphin is the more engaging car to drive.
 BYD has tuned the suspension for a European-influenced driving feel — firmer than you'd expect from a budget EV, with responsive steering and minimal body roll in corners.
 The Dolphin's lower centre of gravity (thanks to the battery floor) and compact dimensions make it feel nimble in city driving and surprisingly capable on winding roads.

 The Bolt, based on GM's approach with the original, will likely prioritise comfort over engagement.
 GM tends to tune for a softer ride, lighter steering, and a more relaxed driving experience.
 This is neither good nor bad — it depends on what you want.
 If you're commuting 45 minutes on the highway every day, comfort wins.
-If you're navigating downtown Montreal's narrow streets, nimbleness wins.
+If you're working through downtown Montreal's narrow streets, nimbleness wins.

 Ride comfort: